SkillartzHD/HLDS-Shield-1.0.7-/README.md

 Works on reHLDS ?

-- yes , less functions orpheu/okapi , just a few function works , the rest is incompatible
+- yes , in small part , to activate the version reHLDS put #define ReverseHLDS_Compatibility on 1 in HLDS-Shield.sma

 What is _OS_Ban ?